 Police officer left with a knife in his body

-Suriyan Hongwilai, a spokesman for the Thai courts service, said that Captain Thanameth Potiphan, the injured police officer had been stabbed by the American, Bart Allen Helmus.
-He left the officer with a silver knife in his body after stabbing him a number of times.
-The police officer was reported on Monday as being in a critical condition at the local hospital.
+Suriyan Hongwilai, a spokesman for the Thai courts service, said that Captain Thanameth Potiphan, the injured police officer had been stabbed by the American Bart Allen Helmus who left the officer with a silver knife in his body.
+He was reported on Monday as being in a critical condition at the local hospital.

-Sunny Monday afternoon as inmates came running from the cells as soon guard opened door
+Sunny Monday afternoon as inmates came running from the cells as if on signal, grabbed an officer’s keys

 Police chased the vehicle leading to more gunshots

 Outside the building, a parked Isuzu vehicle was left in position for the use of the three escapees who ran towards it in shackles.
 A gunshot was fired by the prisoners in prison clothing as they emerged into the sunshine.
 This attracted the attention of other police officers who ran towards the vehicle and chased it as it moved off.
 Three more shots were fired.

 The car made its escape along route 331 during the mayhem which can open into three main routes from Pattaya.
 It is also being reported that the trio made a change of vehicles shortly after they left the court compound behind.

 Police have set up roadblocks throughout Chonburi and believe that the trio is determined to make it to the border probably with Cambodia to make their escape.